apache/trafficcontrol/docs/source/overview/traffic_stats.rst

 	- ``tps_5xx``
 	- ``tps_total``

-	Delivery Service statistics are stored with tags for Cache Group, CDN, and Delivery Service ``xml_id``.
+	:term:`Delivery Service`\ statistics are stored with tags for :term:`Cache Group`, CDN, and :term:`Delivery Service` ``xml_id``.

 - ``daily_stats``: Stores summary data for daily activities.
 The statistics that are currently summarized are Max Bandwidth and Bytes Served and they are stored by CDN.

-Traffic Stats does not influence overall CDN operation, but is required in order to display charts in Traffic Portal and the legacy Traffic Ops UI.
+Traffic Stats does not influence overall CDN operation, but is required in order to display charts in :ref:`tp-overview`.